There’s a lot to get in order when turning a second home into a vacation rental for the first time.

-Airbnb charges a 3% commission on every booking you secure, though there are some extenuating circumstances that might increase this percentage.
+Airbnb charges a 3% commission on every booking you secure, though there are some circumstances that might increase this percentage.
 When a reservation is confirmed, Airbnb sends you a price breakdown email detailing the fees and taxes they collect, what your guests pay (including a variable service fee), and what money ultimately lands in your pocket.

-Founded in 1995 and the oldest player in the game, Vrbo has made a recent surge in vacation rental popularity with 48 million active monthly users, according to our Distribution team.
+Founded in 1995 and the oldest player in the game, Vrbo has made a recent surge in vacation rental popularity with more than 48 million active monthly users, according to our Distribution team.
 They heavily market over 2 million listings around the world to families, encouraging group getaways that inspire connection.

 Much like Airbnb, Vrbo gives owners fairly free rein to make their hosting experience what they want it to be.
 Unlike Airbnb, though, Vrbo doesn’t allow any accommodations in shared spaces.

 To get started, you need to answer a few quick questions about your home before plugging in account creation information.
 From there, you can build your listing and jump into the scene.